liamhuang-brc/Rxjs/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## 👥 Authors

-- Your Name - Initial work
+- Initial work and documentation by [Your Name]
+- Inspired by the Angular and RxJS communities

 ## 🙏 Acknowledgments

-- Angular Team for the amazing Signals API
+- Angular Team for the innovative Signals API
-- RxJS Team for the powerful reactive library
+- RxJS Team for the powerful reactive programming library
+- Angular community for continuous inspiration and support